tweksteen/burst/doc/injection.rst

-  Then, for each payload contained in `payloads[payload_name]`, it will generate a request, based on `request` payload_name should be a key of the payloads dictionnary.
+  Then, for each payload contained in `payloads[payload_name]`, it will generate a request, based on `request` payload_name should be a key of the :attr:`payloads` dictionnary.

 .. function:: i_at(request, offset, payload=payload_name, [pre_func=e])

-  This function inject the request at a specific offset or between the offset position.
-If offset is an integer, the payload will be inserted at this position.
-If offset is a range (e.g., (23,29)) this range will be erased with the payload.
+  This function inject the request at a specific offset, between two offset position or instead a token.
+  If *offset* is an integer, the payload will be inserted at this position.
+If *offset* is a range (e.g., (23,29)) this range will be erased with the payload.
+If *offset* is a string, it will be replaced by the payloads.
+In the latter scenario, if the string is not found or if more than one occurrence exists, an exception will be raised.

 Once the RequestSet has been generated, you can execute it.
 The payloads are available in a global dictionnary: